Ubisoft has updated its esports program for Rainbow Six Siege to include a regionalised format, starting mid-June.

 The organisations that are selected to participate in Phase 3 will be assessed every three months and ranked among the other teams in their tiers – on viewership, player support, and in-game revenue generated – to decide on promotions and relegations within the system.
 30 percent of net revenue from branded in-game items will be distributed among these organisations.

 Esports Insider says: Ubisoft has done an incredible job building Rainbow Six Siege into a solid esports title and these plans seem like a big forward step for the game’s ecosystem.
-Supporting teams from four major regions is a great move and, if decided fairly, the revenue-sharing program should be an initiative that other titles consider moving forward.
+Supporting teams from four major regions is a great move and, if decided fairly, the revenue-sharing programme should be an initiative that other titles consider moving forward.